Last Updated on: 21st February 2024, 09:27 pm

 For example, Google may choose to bid $1 for a keyword once and then $30 another time.
 Their algorithm uses too many data points to convey through your Google Ads account.

 Unfortunately, this means you get very little control.
-Automated bidding can blindfold you if you want to review your performance in detail.
+Automated bidding can blindfold you if you want to review your performance in detail, as is the case with many automated offerings from Google Ads, such as Smart Campaigns.

 Similarly, if you want to understand how changes affect your account in real-time, you’ll need to circumvent Google and use tools like SpyFu.